Caligula: Early reign

 Caligula Depositing the Ashes of his Mother and Brother in the Tomb of his Ancestors, by Eustache Le Sueur, 1647.

 Tiberius died on 16 March AD 37, a day before the Liberalia festival.
 He was 77 years old.
-Suetonius, Tacitus and Cassius Dio repeat variously elaborated rumours which held that Caligula, perhaps with Macro, was directly responsible for his death.
+Suetonius, Tacitus, and Cassius Dio repeat variously elaborated rumours which held that Caligula, perhaps with Macro, was directly responsible for his death.
 Philo and Josephus, the latter a Romano-Jewish writer who served Vespasian a generation later, describe Tiberius' death as natural.
 On the same day, Caligula was hailed as emperor by members of the Praetorian guard at Misenum.
 His leadership of the domus Caesaris ("Caesar's household") as its sole heir and pater familias was ratified by the senate, who acclaimed him imperator two days after the death of Tiberius.
 Caligula entered Rome on 28 or 29 March, and with the consensus of "the three orders" (senate, equestrians and common citizens) the Senate conferred on him the "right and power to decide on all affairs".
+Caligula was the first emperor to acquire all of his powers at once rather than over the course of his reign like Augustus and Tiberius.